Dor-J/rabies_israel_prject/README.md

 The findings from this project could be instrumental for public health officials and policymakers in enhancing Rabies surveillance, control measures, and public awareness campaigns, particularly in high-risk areas and periods identified through the analysis.

+### General Takeaways from the Rabies Events Analysis Project
+##### Species-Specific Trends:

+High-Risk Species: Dogs and jackals are the most frequently affected species by rabies, with dogs having the highest count of 1022 events, followed by jackals with 710 events.
+This highlights the need for focused rabies control measures, including vaccination and public awareness campaigns, particularly targeting these species.

+Moderate to Low Incidence: Other species such as cattle, foxes, and sheep also show considerable rabies events but to a lesser extent.
+Rarely affected species like cows and mongooses suggest varying levels of risk among different animals.

+##### Regional Variations:
+High-Risk Regions: The Galil Golan and Amakim regions have the highest counts of rabies events, with 1419 and 801 events respectively.
+This indicates a higher risk and possibly greater challenges in controlling rabies in these regions.

+Low Incidence Regions: Regions like Hasharon, Negev, and Shfela Vahar show significantly lower rabies events, suggesting effective control measures or lower transmission rates in these areas.

+##### Temporal Trends:
+Yearly Peaks: The data reveals significant peaks in certain years, notably in 2009 and 2017.
+These peaks might indicate rabies outbreaks or heightened periods of transmission that require further investigation.

+Recent Decline: A noticeable decline in rabies events is seen in the years following 2018, indicating possible improvements in control measures or changes in environmental or social factors affecting rabies transmission.

+##### Seasonal Patterns:
+Fall Peaks: There is a clear seasonal trend with higher rabies events in the fall, particularly in October and November.
+This suggests that rabies transmission might be influenced by seasonal factors such as animal behavior and environmental conditions.

+Mid-Year Lows: The mid-year months of June and July show the lowest incidence, indicating periods of lower transmission or effective seasonal control measures.

+##### Recent Year Comparison:
+2023 Trends: The year 2023 has shown significantly lower rabies events across all months compared to the annual averages.
+This indicates that 2023 has been an unusually low year for rabies incidents, possibly due to effective control strategies or other favorable conditions.

+##### Recommendations
+Focused Vaccination Programs: Enhance rabies vaccination campaigns targeting high-risk species such as dogs and jackals, especially in high-incidence regions like Galil Golan and Amakim.

+Seasonal Preparedness: Implement intensified rabies control measures and public awareness campaigns leading up to and during the fall months to mitigate the higher transmission rates observed during this period.

+Continuous Monitoring: Maintain vigilant monitoring and reporting systems to promptly detect and respond to any potential outbreaks, particularly in regions and species identified as high-risk.

+Investigation of Effective Measures: Further investigate the specific control measures or conditions that led to the significant reduction in rabies events in 2023 to replicate these strategies in future years.

+Regional Adaptation: Customize rabies control strategies to fit the unique needs and challenges of different regions, ensuring that resources are allocated effectively based on regional risk assessments.

 ## Setup

 ### Requirements